We’ll be their knight in shining armor.

 Sophomore or junior year is also a great time to start researching schools and visiting them.
 We suggest that both you and your student each select a few schools you’d like to visit, maybe 3-4 each.

 Join your student on college fair visits at their high school (they may feel embarrassed to talk to admissions counselors, but we’re always happy to talk to parents too!).

 Most students apply between August-December of their senior year.
 Be sure to check if any of the schools your student is interested in have specific application deadlines for certain programs.

-Prior to December 1, you’ll also want to help your student fill out the FAFSA, which allows students to be eligible for financial aid.
+You’ll also want to help your student fill out the FAFSA, which allows students to be eligible for financial aid.
 We know that the FAFSA can be a bit intimidating, so watch out for FAFSA sessions at our Open Houses to meet with our financial aid counselors who can walk you through the process.